Experiments with Optimal Model Trees: Experiments

 We compare against RF as it is a widely used and powerful machine learning algorithm that can provide a reasonable \emph{upper bound} for our experiments.
 At the same time, linear \svms provide a lower bound for our method, as optimal model trees with exactly one leaf node are simple linear \svms.

-As expected, RFs generally perform best: in 7 cases out of the 20 binary classification problems, 2 out of the 5 multi-class problems, and 10 out of the 20 regression problems.
-We expected the multivariate trees to perform better than their univariate counterparts; instead, OCMT-H outperforms OCMT only 8 times (with some ties) and ORMT-H outperforms ORMT only 3 times.
+As expected, RFs generally performs best: in 5 cases (tied with LMT) out of the 20 binary classification problems, 2 out of the 5 multi-class problems, and 11 (respectively, 10 for RRSE) out of the 20 regression problems.
+We expected the multivariate trees to perform better than their univariate counterparts; instead, OCMT-H outperforms OCMT only 8 times (with some ties) and ORMT-H outperforms ORMT only 3 times (although big improvements are obtained on ``Parity'' and ``Long'', respectively).
 On the other hand, in almost every case, OCT-H outperforms OCT, and ORT-H outperforms ORT, generally by a large margin.
-In general, when comparing the optimal trees against the other methods, we can see that they perform slightly worse in terms of RRSE compared to RAE; this is to be expected, as the optimal trees are computed by minimizing absolute error in the objective function, while the other methods minimize the squared error.
+The mixed performance of multivariate splits could be explained by the structure of the underlying data.
+Multivariate splits are particularly beneficial when decision boundaries depend on interactions between multiple features, as they can approximate oblique decision boundaries with fewer nodes.
+In such cases, univariate trees may require multiple axis-aligned splits to capture the same structure, leading to larger trees.
+However, when the underlying relationships are primarily axis-aligned or when individual features are already strongly predictive, the additional flexibility of multivariate splits provides limited benefit.
+Moreover, the increased number of parameters in multivariate splits makes the optimization problem more complex and can lead to overfitting in small datasets.
+These factors help explain why the empirical gains observed in our experiments are dataset-dependent.
+In general, when comparing the optimal trees against the other methods, we can see that they perform slightly worse in terms of RRSE compared to RAE; this is to be expected, as the optimal trees are computed by minimizing absolute error in the objective function, while the other methods generally minimize the squared error.

+While optimal model trees often improve predictive accuracy, the gains vary across datasets and are sometimes modest compared to greedy or locally optimized methods.
+This highlights a key trade-off: increased computational cost does not always yield proportionally large performance improvements.
+Consequently, their practical value depends on the application, and is highest when small accuracy gains and interpretability justify the added cost.